tc39/proposal-smart-pipelines/readme.md

 not have to be `##`, `###`, and `...`.
 For instance, they could instead be `#1`, `#2`, and `#...`; this is yet to be bikeshedded.

-[Additional Feature NP is **formally specified in a separate draft specification**][formal NP].
+[Additional Feature NP is **formally specified in in the draft specification**][formal NP].

 <table>